 - And in order to beat anxiety quickly and permanently, one needs to start believing in innate power and abilities.

-- Drugs can reduce anxiety but bring significant side effects along.
+- Drugs can reduce anxiety but bring significant side effects.

 - Hypnotherapy reduces anxiety without side effects and gives lasting results.